wizzat/essays/OLAPStreamProcessing.md

 ## The Batch ETL Process

 It is necessary to consider how the raw data is processed into actual facts when calculating the cost of the data warehouse.
 Any sensible ad system will have access to most of the dimensions mentioned here at ad serving time, however most data warehouses aren't going to be that tightly coupled with the raw dataset.
-Thus, we will go through the act of extract dimensions and partitioning the dataset directly.
+Thus, we will go through the act of extracting dimensions and partitioning the dataset directly.

 In this case, the data on the ad tracking servers is periodically collected and copied into the stage table in the data warehouse throughout the day.
 This is a linear cost across the raw dataset that's pretty unavoidable.
 This cost may end up being paid more than once for a particular block of ads if any load fails because data delivery must be on an "exactly once" or "at least once" semantic.
 That means that data may be (exactly) duplicated inside the stage table.